zkotti/fun-in-lockdown/guide.md

 ## <a name="online_course"></a>Study online Courses
 Take advantage of quarantine by investing in yourself!
 Learn a topic that interests you from an online class!
-Below you can find various sites for online cources as well as examples of online courses.
+Below you can find various sites for online courses as well as examples of online courses.

 <img src="media/images/online_course.jpg" alt="online course" width="500"/>